cimug-org/CIMTool/docs/further-learning/uml-xmi-owl.md

   * A UML Tag translates to a similarly named OWL AnnotationProperty in the uml: namespace.

 ## CIMTool Iconography
 CIMTool presents the OWL model with UML-like icons.
-(These symbols changed in version 1.2.4 to better represent UML composition and aggregation.)

 | Icon                           | UML                                   | OWL                            | Note                                 |
 | ------------------------------ | ------------------------------------- | ------------------------------ | ------------------------------------ |